wangjohn/zinc_cli/README.rst

   print result

 You can check out an example python script that processes orders from a python file concurrently.
 The script is in `examples/multi_process.py`.
-Check out the documentation in the source to see more ways that you can access the API.

 Contact
 =======